Home > Biking

 Mounting Method

 Different bike phone mounts utilize different mounting methods.
-Some, like the Nite Ize Wraptor Rotating Smartphone Bar Mount, attach to your handlebars with a strap that works just like a belt.
-Holes in the strap offer various options for various handlebar diameters.
+Some, like the Nite Ize Wraptor or the Peak Design Universal Bar Mount, attach to your handlebars with a rubber strap that works just like a belt.
+These straps stretch around the bar and usually have several holes in the strap that offer several options for various handlebar diameters.

 Smartphone Capability